Alaska Department of Fish and Game

 Southeast Alaska & Yakutat Commercial Fisheries

-A growing portion of the troll fleet has been targeting chum salmon returning to the Neets Bay hatchery in West Behm Canal.
-A recent report indicates a harvest of over 28,000 chum since early July, with effort estimated at 65 permits on July 14.
-Trollers have an average chum catch/landing of 100-200 fish, at an average weight of over 11 pounds.
+A small portion of the troll fleet has been targeting chum salmon returning to the Neets Bay hatchery in West Behm Canal.
+A recent report indicates a harvest of approximately 128,000 chum since early July.
+Effort has declined during the current week, with 8-10 trollers fishing in the area on August 11.
+Trollers have an average chum catch/landing of 200-250 fish, at an average weight of between 7-8 lbs and average price of $0.69/lb.

 The 2014 Summer Troll Management Plans can be found on the Southeast troll website.
 Inseason catch and effort data for summer is available on the same site.